mwiedemeyer/SPDeployment/README.md

 * `spd` without any parameters to deploy all sites for the default environment
 * `spd env:yourenvname` to deploy all sites with the `yourenvname` environment
 * `spd name:somename` to deploy the site with the `somename` name

+* `spd watch` to deploy all sites for the default environment and watch for changes
+* `spd env:yourenvname watch` to deploy all sites with the `yourenvname` environment and watch for changes
+* `spd name:somename watch` to deploy the site with the `somename` name and watch for changes